Peru 2010

 Throughout the tour, we had excellent food, including venison, agouti, peccary, trout, and several delicious Chinese meals.
 On the day of our departure, we were treated by our hosts to a fantastic buffet Peruvian lunch.

-image 20 - Learn Butterflies
+image 20 - Butterflies Store

 the Holy Grail – Morpho rhetenor © Adrian Hoskins